-Figure 3 shows the starting (June 2024) levels and estimated terminal levels in five years for U.S. nominal and real yields for various tenors.
+Figure 4 shows the starting (December 2023) levels and estimated terminal levels in five years for U.S. nominal and real yields for various tenors.
 The path of modestly declining yields should produce favorable returns for U.S. government bonds.
-As the figure shows, our base case rate path results in an estimated Sharpe ratio of 0.32 for a hypothetical 10-year (monthly rebalanced) U.S. government bond.
+As the figure shows, our base case rate path results in an estimated Sharpe ratio of 0.28 for a hypothetical 10-year (monthly rebalanced) U.S. government bond.
 For comparison, our estimated Sharpe ratio for this same bond was a mere 0.03 at the end of 2021, indicating our expectation for meager returns to U.S. sovereign debt at that time.
-We are slightly more constructive on TIPS relative to nominal bonds, given a relatively optimistic market view of inflation as measured by breakeven inflation (the difference between nominal and real bond yields) and the upside tail risks to the inflation rate at present that would likely lead to a materially higher return on TIPS should such risks materialize.
+Given a relatively sanguine market view of inflation as measured by breakeven inflation (implied by the difference between nominal and real bond yields), we are modestly more constructive on TIPS relative to nominal bonds.
+In particular, there are right tail risks to the inflation rate today that would likely produce an outsize return to TIPS should such risks materialize risk premium for duration-hedged credit, although nowhere near as high as it was in, say, the depths of the COVID-19 crisis.
+Therefore, we believe that investors in both IG and HY fixed income will be rewarded over the secular horizon, with estimated Sharpe ratios for duration-hedged credit of 0.17 for both IG and HY.